 Through poignant anecdotes and insightful reflections, Kusala reveals the transformative power of Buddhist principles in the midst of everyday chaos.
 With wit and wisdom, he demonstrates how compassion, patience, generosity, and resilience can be lived out in the most challenging circumstances.

-"I'm happy people find the book useful.
-I think the practice of Buddhism is done 'on and off the cushion' when we face difficult circumstances and or people.
+“I think the practice of Buddhism is done 'on and off the cushion' when we face difficult people and circumstances.
 Buddhist practice is about applying the dharma to the challenges of everyday life."

 —Kusala Bhikshu